jdfadams/nnfa/README.md

 nnfa.cpp - This file contains the main function and all of my code.

 bitmap_image.hpp - This file allows manipulation of bitmap files.
 I am not the author, but it's use is allowed under the agreement https://opensource.org/licenses/cpl1.0.php.
+See https://github.com/ArashPartow/bitmap for more information.

 I compiled nnfa.cpp with g++ (Ubuntu 5.4.0-6ubuntu1~16.04.2) 5.4.0 20160609.